Blog

 1. 100% of Need Met — No Loans#

 This is the headline.
-UPenn guarantees to cover 100% of your demonstrated financial need with grants — free money you never pay back.
-For families earning under $75,000 per year, UPenn covers tuition, fees, room, and board completely.
+UPenn guarantees to cover 100% of your demonstrated financial need with grants — free money you never pay back — under a strict no-loan policy that applies to every admitted international student.
+Low-income students receive a full ride: UPenn covers tuition, fees, room, and board completely.
 You pay nothing.

 The average financial aid package for international students exceeds $60,000 per year.
 The total cost of attendance at UPenn is over $85,000 per year, but if your family cannot afford it, UPenn makes up the difference.
 UPenn commits over $10 million per year in financial aid specifically for international students.